 Supporting the customer’s experience

 Tesla’s full service approach is another plus for the company.
 Their support extends outside the showroom and even beyond the usual maintenance.
 Tesla has put up a strong network of charging stations all around the U.S. and Europe.
-This means customers are still connected (both literally and figuratively) to the brand even in the mundane task of charging their cars.
+This means customers remain connected (both literally and figuratively) to the brand even in the mundane task of charging their cars.

 Better customer engagement